 In addition, Enviroware products that are “manufactured from natural non-wood fibres such as bamboo, sugar cane and reed, which are a renewable and sustainable resource.
 This range is strong, rigid and fully compostable.”

 So let’s go beyond the slogans for a minute and really see what this means in saving trees because that is what the Green Living Guy does.

 Here are some basic common factors that can help determine what they are really doing.

-- According to the EPA, the packaging and containers used in the food service industry account for a significant portion (23 percent) of the municipal solid waste stream in the United States, equal to about 39 million tons per year.
+- According to the EPA, the packaging and containers used in the food service industry account for a significant portion (23 percent) of the municipal solid waste stream in the United States.
+That’s equal to about 39 million tons per year.

-So when a company says they are going to do something, look beyond their numbers to see what they really are doing!
-They are phenominal results.
+So when a company says they are going to do something, look beyond their numbers.
+Then look to see what they really are doing!
+They are phenomenal results.